radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/environment-overview.md

 # Application details

-Each environment has a detailed view where you can see further information about the installed application(s), monitor application status, and perform various operations on the application.
+Each installed application(s) in your environment has a detailed view where you can monitor application status, and perform various operations on the application.
 This guide outlines the detailed view of an application as seen in the application *Overview* screen.
 For an overview of the *Environments* screen that lists all available environments, see the [environments overview guide](../environment-overview/environments.md).

 ## Getting started